simonw/s3-credentials/README.md

 https://console.aws.amazon.com/s3/home

-The managiment interface for an individual bucket is at `https://console.aws.amazon.com/s3/buckets/NAME-OF-BUCKET`
+The management interface for an individual bucket is at `https://console.aws.amazon.com/s3/buckets/NAME-OF-BUCKET`

 ## Development